DoD-Platform-One/gluon/docs/bb-tests.md

 cy.get('input[id="token"]').invoke('val').then(token => cy.writeFile('exports/envs-from-cypress.env', token + '\n', { flag: 'a+' }))
 ```

 These files will be available in any scripts you run at the same file structure (under the subdirectory exports).
-Note that nothing is done with the files, so it is up to your script on how you would like to extract and use the files.
+Note that nothing is done with the files, so your script determines how you extract and use the files.
 The example above shows writing out an `export` "command" so that the file can be easily sourced, but you could write out a yaml or json file to parse instead (or any other thing you want to do with the file).

 ### Cypress artifacts